tanadrin/sgen/README.md

 - `! [ ] ( ) ² - → / > #` - Rule syntax characters
 - `:` - Category definition separator (must be in second position)
 - `.` - Syllable boundary marker (only for syllabification)
+- `{ }` - Weight specification markers (only for category weights)

 ## Tips

 1. **Start simple**: Begin with basic CV patterns and simple sound changes
 2. **Test incrementally**: Add rules one at a time to verify behavior
 3. **Use dictionary mode**: Test sound changes on known words first
-4. **Check category lengths**: Ensure category-to-category mappings have equal lengths
+4. **Check category lengths**: Ensure category-to-category mappings have equal unique character counts
 5. **Use comments**: Document your rules for future reference
 6. **Syllabification testing**: Use dictionary mode to test syllabification rules on existing words
 7. **Syllable-sensitive rules**: Enable `-s` flag to use prosodic phonology rules
 8. **Character restrictions**: Avoid reserved characters in categories and dictionary entries
 9. **Optional environments**: Use parentheses for optional elements in rule environments
 10. **Environment expansion**: Complex environments like `#(V)_V` are automatically expanded into all possible combinations
+11. **Weight testing**: Use larger word counts to see statistical effects of category weights
+12. **Realistic weights**: Base weights on actual language frequency data for more natural results

 ## File Structure

 The tool is organized into focused modules:

 - `word_generator.py` - Main entry point
-- `core/parser.py` - Input file parsing
+- `core/parser.py` - Input file parsing (with weighted category support)
 - `core/word_generation.py` - Word generation logic
-- `core/sound_changes.py` - Sound change application
+- `core/sound_changes.py` - Sound change application (with weighted category handling)
 - `core/syllabification.py` - Syllabification and stress
 - `utils/cli.py` - Command line interface
 - `utils/file_io.py` - File operations